 (b) The conservation and Exploitation of the Resources; and

-(c) The Protection of the Marine Environment, including standards or requirements relating to the Environmental Effects of Exploitation activities, as referred to in Regulation 145.
+(c) The Protection of the Marine Environment, including standards or requirements relating to the Environmental Effects [and impacts] of Exploitation activities, as referred to in Article 145 of the Convention.

+4.ter alt Where there are instances of Contractor non-compliance with the Standards, Regulation 103 shall apply.

 Please indicate the rationale for the proposal.
 [150-word limit]